danbarr/hashidays-2024-ilm-session-demo/README.md

 - Authorize HCP Terraform to your GitHub account via [GitHub App integration](https://developer.hashicorp.com/terraform/cloud-docs/vcs/github-app)

-- Ensure appropriate credentials are attached to the HCP Terraform projects created for the demo via variable set(s):
+- Ensure appropriate credentials are attached to the HCP Terraform projects created for the demo via global or project-scoped variable set(s):
   - AWS credentials with access to manage VPCs, ECS, ECR, ELBs, CloudWatch, and Route 53
   - HCP token with contributor role on your HCP project